Red Hot Chili Peppers confirm they're working on a new album with John Frusciante

 The upcoming new LP will mark Frusciante’s first studio contribution since working on 2006’s ‘Stadium Arcadium‘, which contains the hits ‘Dani California’ and ‘Snow (Hey Oh)’.

-So far, RHCP’s summer schedule includes headline appearances at Alabama’s Hangout Music Festival and Bottlrock in California.
+So far, RHCP’s summer schedule includes headline appearances at Alabama’s Hangout Music Festival and Bottlerock in California.

 Announcing Frusciante’s return in December, Red Hot Chili Peppers said that the news came “with great excitement and full hearts”.
 They also confirmed that Josh Klinghoffer would be departing as a result.